tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-10-03-Hypertext.md

 Enter [hypertext](https://github.com/tomerfiliba/minima/blob/master/hypertext.py)!

 The idea of ``hypertext`` is to (1) make your code beautiful, (2) just let you write Python code and (3) take care of escaping and whatnot for you.
-Here's the deal:
+The ultimate goal is to make your page *semantic*, but that's not ready yet.
+Anyhow, here's a simple use case for ``hypertext``:

 {% highlight pycon %}
 >>> from hypertext import *
 >>>
 >>> print h1("Welcome", class_="highlight")
 <h1 class="highlight">Welcome</h1>
+{% endhighlight %}

+And you've got Haml-style shortcuts for wrist-handiness:
+{% highlight pycon %}
 >>> print h1.highlight("Welcome")
 <h1 class="highlight">Welcome</h1>
+{% endhighlight %}

+Of course you can nest elements:
+{% highlight pycon %}
 >>> print div.content(h1.highlight("Welcome"), "This is my page")
 <div class="content">
     <h1 class="highlight">Welcome</h1>
     This is my page
 </div>

+But the pinnacle is using them as *context managers*:
+{% highlight pycon %}
 >>> with div.content:
 ...     h1.content("Welcome")
 ...
 TEXT("This is my page")